 2. Breast Sensitivity.

-You will be surprised at the number of people struggling with this habit, and, sadly, no awareness is being created to help reduce clay addiction.
-For people who do not know what nzu is, it is an edible clay that is eaten by people from different parts of the world.
-I used to believe that nzu was mostly eaten in Nigeria, but this is not the case.
-In Nigeria, it is known by different names depending on the tribe, such as ndom in Efik/Ibibio and eko in Bini/Edo, and it is also known as calabash chalk.
-Generally, this is edible clay.
+You’ll be surprised at how many people struggle with this habit, and sadly, there’s no awareness to help reduce clay addiction.
+For those who don’t know, nzu is an edible clay eaten by people from different parts of the world.
+I used to think nzu was mostly eaten in Nigeria, but it’s not just a Nigerian thing.
+In Nigeria, it’s known by different names depending on the tribe, like ndom in Efik/Ibibio and eko in Bini/Edo, nzu in Igbo language and it’s also called calabash chalk.
+Generally, it’s edible clay.

-Let's dive into how to stop nzu addiction.
-Nzu addiction is very prevalent in Africa and other countries.
-In Nigeria, it is overlooked because nzu isn't categorized as a hard drug, and with the state of the country, a lot of health issues are overlooked.
+Let’s dive into how to stop nzu addiction.
+Nzu addiction is common in Africa and other countries.
+In Nigeria, it’s overlooked because nzu isn’t categorized as a hard drug, and with everything going on, many health issues get ignored.

-In this article we will focus on how to break out of nzu addiction, and in another article, I will talk about the harm nzu causes to your entire body.
-I'm being as honest as I can to give you a more imaginative insight into how it starts and how it can be stopped.
+In this article, we’ll focus on how to break free from nzu addiction.
+I’ll cover the harm nzu causes to your body in another article.
+I’m being honest to give you a clear picture of how it starts and how to stop it.

-Nzu addiction, or clay-eating addiction, for many Nigerians is inherited.
-For me, it started from going on errands to buy edible clay for my sister and also seeing them eating it.
-For most kids, it's their pregnant mum eating clay during pregnancy or seeing their mum and aunties, even uncles, eat clay.
-A lot of people saw people around them eating nzu and thought it was OK to do the same.
-This addiction also includes people with Pica, an eating disorder that causes them to eat things that don't have any nutritional value, like dirt, chalk, hair, paper, etc.
+For many Nigerians, nzu addiction is inherited.
+For me, it started with errands to buy edible clay for my sister and seeing others eat it.
+For many kids, it’s their pregnant moms eating clay or seeing their family members eat it.
+A lot of people thought it was okay to eat nzu because they saw others doing it.
+This addiction also includes people with Pica, an eating disorder that makes them eat things with no nutritional value, like dirt, chalk, hair, paper, etc.

 Here are 8 Benefits of breast massage your doctors wont tell you